sungmogi/Google_News_Search/README.md

 # Google_News_Search

 This is a simple web app that utilizes React and Express.
 The React front-end receives the search term and the number of search results to display and the Express server makes API calls to SerpApi to fetch the search results.
+The src folder contains App.jsx, Home.jsx, and Display.jsx, while the server.js file is the Express server.

 ## Demo